Google Business Profile Optimisation:

 The Free Marketing Tool UK SMEs Ignore

-Google Business Profile is one of the most powerful free marketing tools available to UK small businesses, yet many profiles remain incomplete or poorly maintained.
-This guide explains how proper optimisation improves visibility in local search, increases calls and direction requests, and helps UK SMEs attract customers actively searching nearby.
+This Google Business Profile optimisation guide explains how proper optimisation improves visibility in local search, increases calls and direction requests, and helps UK SMEs attract customers actively searching nearby.

 Estimated reading time: 8 minutes

-According to Click Marketing data from working with UK businesses, the vast majority of consumers read reviews before making purchase decisions, and your Google Business Profile is where they find them.
-According to Latitude Park research, businesses with complete profiles are 2.7 times more likely to be considered reputable, making customers 70% more likely to visit and 50% more likely to purchase.
+Research consistently shows that the vast majority of consumers read reviews before making purchase decisions.
+Latitude Park research, businesses with complete profiles are 2.7 times more likely to be considered reputable, making customers 70% more likely to visit and 50% more likely to purchase.

-Yet according to local SEO specialists, thousands of UK businesses leave profiles incomplete, unoptimised, or completely abandoned.
+Yet local SEO specialists, thousands of UK businesses leave profiles incomplete, unoptimised, or completely abandoned.
 They’re literally handing customers to competitors who bothered claiming and optimising their free listing.

 Why Google Business Profile Matters More Than Your Website